Openscapes/quarto-website-tutorial/basic-workflows/jupyter.md

 ### Quarto render hangs / does not complete

-Check the specific notebook, are there any \`---\` throughout to denote linebreaks rather than yaml?
-Delete those.
+Check the specific notebook, are there any \`---\` throughout to denote line breaks rather than yaml?
+They might be causing the issue; consider deleting those.

 Also check how long the first raw cell is.
 Are there level-1 headers (`#`)?
 Try removing them.